Call To Actions or "CTA" can make or break a website

 - Attracting Traffic for Promotional Reasons

 A really good example of a successful CTA modification we made to a client’s site can be found at www.renewman.com.
-This company was getting an unbelievable amount of traffic but were not getting much of an ROI when compared the amount of visitors they were getting.
-Blue Light Labs took a really good look at how the site was visually sculpted and where the call to actions were as well as how they were presented.
-After implementing more visually recognizable Call to Actions and adding a mini form call to action on the home page, leads where more than doubled over night.
-This client experiment made us really start paying attention to Cal to Action design, placement and the conversion rates.
-The mini form alone just allowed visitors that where interested in the companies deliverables to type in a quick name, email and some interest information so they could be followed up with.
-To our surprise there were more visitors that used this method of communication than ones that just called the toll free number directly.
+This company was getting an unbelievable amount of traffic but were not getting much of an ROI.
+When we compared the amount of visitors they were getting something was off.
+Blue Light Labs took a good look at how the site was visually sculpted and where the call to actions were, as well as how they are presented.
+After we implemented more visually recognizable Call to Actions and added a mini form on the home page, leads more than doubled over night.
+This client experiment made us begin to start paying attention to Cal to Action design, placement and the conversion rates.
+The mini form alone allowed visitors that where interested in the companies deliverables to type in a quick name, email.
+To our surprise there were more visitors that used this method of communication than ones that called the toll free number.
 This might not be the case with all sites but it did prove the importance of Call to Action Sculpting.